nolar/kopf/docs/daemons.rst

 .. warning::

-    When the operator is exiting, it has its own timeout of 5 seconds for all "hung" tasks.
-This includes the daemons after they are requested to exit gracefully and all timeouts are reached.
+    When the operator is terminating, it has its timeout of 5 seconds for all "hung" tasks.
+This includes the daemons after they are requested to finish gracefully and all timeouts are reached.

     If the daemon termination takes longer than this for any reason, the daemon will be cancelled (by the operator, not by the daemon guard)